-Some natives do accept that menstruation is naturally linked with a woman’s body.
-Unfortunately the majority of the Indians still believe menstruating women to be unclean and impure.
+Some natives do accept that the monthly cycle is naturally linked with a woman’s body.
+Unfortunately the majority of the Indians still believe women are having their period are unclean and impure.

 Additionally, this purely natural cycle has also been associated with malefic spirits.This is why not every Indian household is open to welcoming women during their monthly cycle.